 Things to do

-Get hands on and participate in interactive masterclasses, demonstrations and tastings.
+Join and participate in interactive masterclasses, demonstrations and tastings.
 Share edible experiences with friends and enjoy the lively festival atmosphere.

 Indulge in an array of artisan producers who will be offering festival exclusives and unique products at the Gourmet Market.